- 1. Souped Up Recipes Carbon Steel Wok

 Q: Which wok is safest?

 If you are concerned about any harmful toxins, then a carbon steel wok is often the safest choice as it shouldn't release any toxins into your food.
 If you choose a coated wok, then double-check what chemicals have been used in this coating.
+If you are looking for safe cooking options, check out our selection of air fryers too.

 Cooking with a wok involves high levels of heat and hot oil, so you should always be careful and never leave it unattended.